 thanks Values, everyone could learn from this, just a 'please' and 'thank you'.
 Teach your child respect and the world will be a better place.

-Tim about 2 years ago from Leduc, Canada
+Tim over 2 years ago from Leduc, Canada

 Wow, actually the boy says Asante instead of please.
 Asante is the Swahili equivalent of Thank you!
 Great work

-John Miller about 2 years ago from Nairobi, Kenya
+John Miller over 2 years ago from Nairobi, Kenya

 Ah, if only people would learn from an early age to say these two simple words?
 What a difference it makes in the level of service one receives.
 These words are timeless and universal.
 This is probably my favorite FBL spot.